johnmelwin/ResearchProject1/Pre-eliminary-results/README.md

 # Instruction Tuning Update for CodeT5

 ## Overview
 This document outlines the challenges encountered during the Instruction-Tuning process of CodeT5, primarily due to computational limitations.
+The testing-phase of CodeT5 has give good results and one of the results is available in Testing_CodeT5_Results folder here.

 ## Issue Description 📝
 - The Instruction-Tuning of CodeT5 failed because of insufficient computation resources during the sharding process.
 The primary constraint was limited memory availability.